Breaking News!

 The school, department, or business unit provides the service provider with the link to this page.
 Service providers should respond fully to the questions and return the completed assessment and the supporting documentation it requests to the Duke University requestor they are working with.

-The unit contact should submit all documents and a description of how the software will be used to the IT Security Office (security@duke.edu) for review and scoring.
-The results of the review are provided to the requesting school or business unit, the Office of General Counsel, and Procurement Services.
+- The results of the review are provided to the requesting school or business unit, the Office of General Counsel, and Procurement Services.
 Please note this process can take up to two weeks.

 When providing the documents to the IT Security Office (ITSO) please provide an explanation of what Duke data will be processed by the platform, and what users will have access to the platform.
 If external Duke users will have access, please note who they are and why they need access.